FALAK097/beautyStore/notes.md

 # TODO

-- [ ] Splash screen and logo
-- [ ] Profile Screen with user info, logout, delete account, reset password, edit user info option
-- [ ] Only owned user can edit and delete their products and categories
 - [x] Dashboard data display
 - [x] Onboarding Screen
 - [x] Validate the forms with zod and react hook form